mine-cetinkaya-rundel/quarto-manuscripts/README.md

 date: last-modified
 number-sections: true
 ```
-- Re-render and show that some of these show up on the HTML and some on the PDF output (only the ones that journal requires)
+- Re-render and show that some of these show up on the HTML and some on the AGU PDF and some on the PLOS PDF output

 ## Video 4: Add content

 Copy over text from manuscript template:

+- Add inline code chunk
 - Add code chunk in qmd generating figure, and cross reference it using the visual editor
 - Add code chunk in qmd generating table, and cross reference it using the visual editor
 - Show how to navigate to code from HTML output